yangbranden/MobilePhishingProject/FRAMEWORK.md

 This is a Python framework aiming to perform automated testing of phishing websites, with a particular focus on mobile environments.

 ## Running the Framework
-There are currently 3 different modules with which we can run our framework with:
+There are currently 4 different modules with which we can run our framework with:
 1. `browserstack`
 2. `phishtank_fetcher`
 3. `url_checker`
+4. `cve_searcher`

 To use the framework, edit the `config.yml` file with wanted configuration options and then run:
 ```